 For example, a Fortune 100 company had a cellular manufacturing layout that they felt could be made more efficient.
 They were about to make substantial capital improvements in manufacturing system equipment and wanted to make sure the new equipment was integrated with the old equipment in the best possible way.
-The Micro used model company Saint to manufacturing system and reach their goals of finding a cellular layout that would meet their production goals.
-This study required a sophisticated model because the production goals were spread across 40 different product types, and capacity for inventory was limited, indicating a need for a JIT design.
+The company used Micro Saint to model their manufacturing system and reach their goals of finding a cellular layout that would meet their production goals.
+This study required a sophisticated model because the production goals were spread across 40 different product types , and capacity for inventory was limited, indicating a need for a JIT design.
 The study was limited to three weeks in length.